Recipe by Executive Chef Eric Aber Homegrown Café, Newark, Delaware

 - 1 teaspoon black pepper

-- 1/2 cup low fat Swiss or Gruyere cheese, shredded
+- 1/2 cup Swiss or Gruyere cheese, shredded

-Lay a sheet of the Phyllo dough on a work surface, spray the Phyllo generously with cooking spray.
-Repeat 7 times more stacking each Phyllo sheet on top of the previous.
-Repeat with the remaining Phyllo sheets to create two eight-sheet sets.
+Unroll and cover phyllo with plastic wrap, then a damp towel to prevent drying out.
+Place one sheet of phyllo on work surface, spray phyllo generously with cooking spray.
+Repeat 7 times more stacking each phyllo sheet on top of the previous.
+Repeat process with the eight remaining phyllo sheets to create a second eight-sheet set